clear-street/sfin-docs/source/rates_rest_api.html.md

   Parameter | Type | Description
   --------- | ----------- | -----------
-  rate_id | string | An ID for the rate response borrow_rate | string | Borrow rate for the security if held overnight
+  rate_id | string | An ID for the rate response borrow_rate | number | Borrow rate for the security if held overnight

 </details>